 - Personal data should not be kept longer than necessary.
 To ensure this we observe an information retention policy;

 - Personal data must be secure.
-FCO Services has in place appropriate technical and organisational measures to prevent accidental or deliberate loss, destruction or damage.
+FCDO Services has in place appropriate technical and organisational measures to prevent accidental or deliberate loss, destruction or damage.

 Visitors to our Website